 - Promoting the October district camporee and November troop meet & greet nights to the Webelos Scouts in the packs I work with.
 Recruiting is only one side of the coin; retention is the other, and we have to keep both sides in view (that’s a tough task!).
 Statistics show that we lose nearly half the boys we recruit into Cub Scouting each year.
 Showing them how Boy Scouts kicks the fun up several notches is a great way to hang on to them.

 Now that my sons’ Boy Scouting days are over, it seems like I’m starting again back at the beginning.
-It seems similar to what they say about having grandchildren – you get to have fun all over again, but with someone else’s kids!This post Rallying the boys! first appeared on Bobwhite Blather.
+It seems similar to what they say about having grandchildren – you get to have fun all over again, but with someone else’s kids!This post first appeared on Bobwhite Blather.